- facilitates the exchange of ideas and professional suggestions among colleagues

 The electronic brochure " Food Chemists - Experts for Food and Consumer Protection " informs the public about the studies, job profile and fields of activity of food chemists (2017) pdf.

-In 2009, the LChG published weekly articles in the " Aktuelle Wochenschau ".
-The accompanying brochure was printed in 2010, but is no longer updated.
+In 2009, an article by the LChG appeared every week in the " Aktuelle Wochenschau ".
+In 2010, the accompanying brochure was printed, but no longer updated.
 Content can be requested.

-The publication series " food chemistry, Food Quality " makes the results of the LChG working groups accessible to interested specialist groups.
-So far there are 28 individual volumes.
-It can be obtained from Behr's Verlag Hamburg.
+The series " food chemistry, Food Quality " makes the results of LChG working groups available to interested experts.
+28 individual volumes are available to date.
+Orders can be obtained from Behr's Verlag Hamburg.

 Advantages for student members of the LChG